HamburgChimps/apple-notes-liberator/README.md

 If the program exits with no output to the terminal, then everything should have gone well and you should have a `notes.json` file in the same directory from which you executed the program.

+If you get the following error and using external program like ITerm, check the permission to access folder in the program.
+You can add a "full disk access" in Mac settings to update permissions.

 **This applicaiton does NOT perform any sort of read or modification operation on your actual notes database, rather it makes a copy of it and reads from its copy.**

 ## Output format